-NOTE: While the Marriage and Family Therapy specialization requires only 45 Credit Hours to graduate, some students may need additional specific courses or additional credit hours in order to meet state licensure requirements.
+NOTE: While the Marriage and Family Therapy program requires only 45 Credit Hours to graduate, some students may need additional specific courses or additional credit hours in order to meet state licensure requirements.
 These courses can be selected from relevant Marriage and Family Therapy courses as needed.
+Any additional courses required for licensure will become a part of the total credit requirements for the student's degree plan.